tamagui/tamagui/next.md

+- experimetnalFlattenThemes
+  - <Flex centered gap={amountAndEquivalentValueGap}>
+  - is leaving _expressions in the render incorrectly

 - settings page in takeout SSR hydration issue due to useThemeSetting

 - animatedStyle showing up in animated component snapshot on native